 Using Geographic Information Systems (GIS) analysis, TRRC has identified the areas of the county that should undergo the most rapid growth of the senior citizen population.
-The two highest areas of median age concentration to consider for future planning are the cities of Zebulon and Meansville.
+The two highest areas of median age concentration to consider for future planning are the western and southern parts of the City of Thomaston, and the western and northern portions of Hannah's Mill.
 The remaining parts of the county include areas that have younger populations, and those areas should not have a greater need for transit services until 2023.
 The following chart displays the concentration of the current senior population within the county.
-Zebulon has the highest concentration.